A photo taken by student JonAnthony Dangler shows a canal lined with residential buildings in Spain.

 • Research the country and culture.

-• Register with the State Department STEP program.
+• It is recommended but not required that any student traveling internationally register with the State Department STEP program.

 Contact Us